 Serving hope to Flagstaff families by providing hunger relief and children’s literacy programs.

-Our Story: Local businessman and philanthropist George McCullough would give his business card to any person on the street he met who needed some help.
+Local businessman and philanthropist George McCullough would give his business card to any person on the street he met who needed some help.
 He’d tell the person to head over to the Grand Canyon Café for a meal and give them the business card as payment.
 Once a month, he’d square up with the restaurant owner, Mr. Choi, and so began the McCullough legacy of feeding people who had no where else to turn.

 Since that time, more and more people were drawn to the effort and so the Flagstaff Family Food Center opened its doors on Christmas day in 1991.
 The center’s merger with Northern Arizona Food Bank in the fall of 2013 prompted our new name of Flagstaff Family Food Center: Food Bank and Kitchen and widened the scope of services that are provided to the local community to include emergency food boxes.